Scott D. Howat, Chair

-Howat brings with him 20 years of experience in education, beginning with his first position as a social studies teacher and baseball coach at University High School.
-In 2002, he was appointed to the position of assistant principal at University by Superintendent Ronald Blocker, serving in that capacity for four years.
+Mr. Howat has more than 28 years of experience in public education.
+His first position was as a social studies teacher and baseball coach at University High School in Orlando.
+In 2002, he was appointed assistant principal at University and served in that capacity for four years.

-Howat graduated from Rollins College with a B.A. in political science.
-He earned his master's degree in educational leadership from the University of Central Florida.
+Mr. Howat graduated from Rollins College with a B.A. in political science.
+He earned his master's degree in Educational Leadership from the University of Central Florida.

-His wife, Catherine, is a kindergarten teacher at Southwood Elementary.
-Howat is also a proud father of two children, Marisa and Mason.
+His wife, Catherine, is a kindergarten teacher at Dommerich Elementary.
+Mr. Howat is also a proud father of two children, Marisa and Mason.
+Marisa currently serves our country as a U.S. Naval Officer and a nurse.
 His family attends Summit Church in Orlando.